Loop interchange: The utility of loop interchange

 The major purpose of loop interchange is to take advantage of the CPU cache when accessing array elements.
 When a processor accesses an array element for the first time, it will retrieve an entire block of data from memory to cache.
 That block is likely to have many more consecutive elements after the first one, so on the next array element access, it will be brought directly from cache (which is faster than getting it from slow main memory).
 Cache misses occur if the contiguously accessed array elements within the loop come from a different cache block, and loop interchange can help prevent this.
 The effectiveness of loop interchange depends on and must be considered in light of the cache model used by the underlying hardware and the array model used by the compiler.

 In C programming language, array elements in the same row are stored consecutively in memory (a[1,1], a[1,2], a[1,3]) ‒ in row-major order.
 On the other hand, FORTRAN programs store array elements from the same column together (a[1,1], a[2,1], a[3,1]), using column-major.
-Thus the order of two iteration variables in the first example is suitable for a C program while the second example is better for FORTRAN.
-Optimizing compilers can detect the improper ordering by programmers and interchange the order to achieve better cache performance.
+Thus the order of two iteration variables in the first example is suitable for a FORTRAN program while the second example is better for C. Optimizing compilers can detect the improper ordering by programmers and interchange the order to achieve better cache performance.

 Caveat

-Like any compiler optimization, loop interchange may lead to worse performance because cache performance is only part of the story.
+Loop interchange may lead to worse performance because cache performance is only part of the story.
 Take the following example: